 PC-12NGLife Flight Network utilizes eight PC-12 aircraft.
 Seven are operated by Life Flight Network and one is operated by Jackson Jet Center.
 The Pilatus offers a large cargo style door, and a large interior space for patient and crew.

-The Falcon 50 is a new addition to Life Flight Network’s fleet.
-It will be placed into service beginning in early 2017.
+The Falcon 50 is a new addition to Life Flight Network’s fleet, enabling us to provide long range transportation.
 Life Flight Network is one of only a few air medical programs in the world operating a jet with the capabilities and size of the Falcon 50.
 The jet has the ability to transport patients worldwide, with comfortable accommodations for the patient’s family.

 Life Flight Network operates a fleet of ambulance in various markets.
 In addition to our own ambulances, we have excellent working relationships with many local fire and EMS transport agencies.